tusktenon/hyperskill-java-projects/README.md

 - The later stages of the File Server project have separate client and server programs; see the project's [README](FileServer/README.md) for details.
 - The later stages of the Simple Banking System project have (mandatory) command-line arguments;  see the project's [README](SimpleBankingSystem/README.md) for details.
-- Cinema Room REST Service is a Spring Boot application that can be started with `gradle bootRun`.
+- Cinema Room REST Service and QRCode Service are Spring Boot applications that can be started with `gradle bootRun`.

 *A note on code style.* I have a slight preference for Google Java Style over Oracle Java Conventions, and used the former for my first four projects (Cinema Room Manager, Coffee Machine Simulator, Simple Tic-Tac-Toe, and Tic-Tac-Toe with AI).
 I switched to Oracle style for the remaining projects, to be consistent with Hyperskill.